What Are the Advantages of Incorporating My Business?

 The form of business ownership isn't permanent; down the road you can change the legal structure of your business if you choose to.
 A typical situation is for small businesses to start out as sole proprietorships or partnerships and become incorporated as the business grows.

-To get the advice best suited to your small business, discus the right structure with an experienced attorney or accountant.
+To get the advice best suited to your small business, discuss the right structure with an experienced attorney or accountant.